-The grade earned by a student retaking a course as a regular student becomes the recorded grade for that course.
-If a course is repeated (due to failure) the original grade is changed to "R" which is used to denote a repeated class and will not count in the calculation of the student's CGPA.
-The credits attempted in both courses will be considered calculated credits hours attempted for the purpose of determining Satisfactory Academic Progress (SAP).
+If a course is repeated (due to failure) the first attempt will have asterisks "" next to the course on the transcript and will not count in the calculation of the student's CGPA.
+The credits attempted in both courses will be considered calculated credit hours attempted for the purpose of determining Satisfactory Academic Progress (SAP).